LATEST ARTICLE

 Promotes Learning:

 When things go wrong and people fail, the chances of that team learning something increase.
-Almost every failure is followed by a thorough inquiry that find its way to the files to avoid the same mistake in other projects.
+Almost every failure is followed by a thorough inquiry that finds its way to the files to avoid the same mistake in other projects.

 Promotes Resilience: